 Dean Emeritus and Professor

-Dr. Craig Svensson is Dean Emeritus and Professor in the Purdue University College of Pharmacy and an Adjunct Professor in the Indiana University School of Medicine.
-Craig and his wife of 35 years live in West Lafayette, Indiana where they serve with Faith Church.
+Dr. Craig Svensson is Dean Emeritus and a professor at Purdue University College of Pharmacy and an adjunct professor at the Indiana University School of Medicine.
+Craig and his wife have been married for 35 years and live in West Lafayette, Indiana, where they serve with Faith Church.
 He is the author of When There Is No Cure: How to Thrive While Living with the Pain and Suffering of Chronic Illness.
 Visit his website at CraigSvensson.com.

 Chronic Illness